 Here are some strategies and emerging trends in cybersecurity:

 - Artificial intelligence and machine learning in cybersecurity: AI and ML are one of the emerging trends in cybersecurity that are becoming increasingly integrated to tackle cyberattacks.
-They are used to analyze large amounts of data and identify patterns that may indicate the presence of a cyber threat.
+They analyze large data sets to identify patterns that may indicate a cyber threat.

-- Deception technology: Deception technology is a strategy to attract cybercriminals away from an enterprise’s true assets and divert them to a decoy or trap.
+- Deception technology: Deception technology lures cybercriminals away from real assets by diverting them to decoys or traps.

 - Quantum-safe cryptography: The National Institute of Standards and Technology (NIST) has begun the process of standardizing quantum-resistant algorithms, which are designed to withstand attacks by future quantum computers.